thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

 columnBanner:
   - title: enquire now
-    content: W﻿e'll send you an info pack with details on our boats, optional catering menus and extras available for the hens of your dreams
+    content: W﻿e'll send you an info pack with details on our boats, optional catering menus and extra services on offer to create the the hens party of your dreams
     buttonTitle: Send me the info
     buttonUrl: booking-enquiry/
   - featuredImage: https://ucarecdn.com/6ac5219c-f16a-4c03-8106-4c86e53f41a7/-/crop/1333x1445/0,555/-/preview/